The Force Awakens from Its Nap: Production

 The idea behind a Star Wars short starring Maggie Simpson came up in January 2021.
-As the Disney+ Simpsons library was well received, executive producer James L. Brooks proposed to do a series of shorts where the show interacted with other franchises available in the streaming service.
+As The Simpsons library of Disney+ was well received, executive producer James L. Brooks proposed to do a series of shorts where the show interacted with other franchises available in the streaming service.
 Showrunner Al Jean, a long-time Star Wars fan, pitched the idea of making a Star Wars-centric short in which Maggie is sent to a Jedi preschool.
-Two shorts starring Maggie, The Longest Daycare and Playdate with Destiny, had been previously produced in 2012 and 2020.
-Both Lucasfilm Ltd. and Disney+ showed enthusiasm for the idea, and asked the Simpsons crew to have the short ready for May 4, 2021, given how "Star Wars Day" is celebrated on that date.
+Two shorts starring Maggie, The Longest Daycare and Playdate with Destiny, had been previously produced in 2012 and 2020, respectively.
+Both Lucasfilm and Disney+ showed enthusiasm for the idea, and asked the Simpsons crew to have the short ready for May 4, 2021, given how "Star Wars Day" is celebrated on that date.

 Jean wrote the script along with Joel Cohen and Mike Price and the Simpsons director David Silverman directed the short.
 The first draft for the short was ready by January 18.
 They worked closely with Lucasfilm throughout the short's development, providing suggestions and making sure that the Simpsons crew used the full universe of their characters.
-Among the characters included in the short as a "Darth Maul Baby" and BB-8, but Grogu (better known as "Baby Yoda") was only referenced yet not included, as Jean felt that the character is probably the most sought-after of Disney, so they did not want him to be overexposed.
+Among the characters included in the short was a "Darth Maul Baby" and BB-8, but Grogu (better known as "Baby Yoda") was only referenced yet not included, as Jean felt that the character is probably the most sought-after of Disney, so they did not want him to be overexposed.
 The Lucasfilm team also helped them to transliterate the chalkboard writing to Aurebesh.
 The short was finished on April 30, four days before its release date.